 Now for the moment of truth.
 Do you possess a belief that wealth is a fixed pie?

 If you do, go easy on yourself.
 We all have diverse backgrounds and experiences that have come together to form our worldview.
 Many of these experiences you didn’t choose so you don’t have to continue to carry them with you.
 Give yourself permission to embrace a growth mindset and keep learning and improving.

 Whether or not you see wealth as a fixed pie, these three practical tips will help you live with more wealth and abundance.

 1 – Educate Yourself

+You can find lots of other resources here on my blog.
 Podcasts and YouTube offer more wonderful opportunities to learn.
 And don’t forget to look into classes through local churches or community education.

 2 – Think Collaboration over Competition

 I’ll admit that this isn’t something that came naturally for me either.
 From the beginning, we’re taught to win.
 We’re graded on a curve and only a handful of people can get the highest grade or the biggest raise.
 Only one team can win the sports ball trophy and only one runner comes in first in a marathon.